2019–2020 Belgian government formation: Preformationists Bart De Wever and Paul Magnette (20 July 2020 – 18 August 2020)

 Following the probing conversations between N-VA and PS, and after a consultation by telephone of the Palace with all parties that had been involved in the discussions after the elections, party presidents Bart De Wever (N-VA) and Paul Magnette (PS) received an audience on 20 July 2020 by King Philippe.

 Both parties had indicated they were willing to sit together and hence De Wever and Magnette received the assignment by the Palace to take the necessary initiatives to form a majority government.
-As they had to prepare the formation of a government, thet were called "preformationists" by the media (while officially, with still a government in place, the Palace is not entitled to hand out this title).
+As they had to prepare the formation of a government, they were called "preformationists" by the media (while officially, with still a government in place, the Palace is not entitled to hand out this title).
 On 31 July Magnette and De Wever were expected to report back to the King.
 De Wever and Magnette tried to find consensus amongst the parties with which they were negotiating on three specific topics: institutional reforms, the socio-economic policy, and safety and migration.

 On 28 July De Wever and Magnette invited the presidents of the liberal (MR and Open Vld) and Christian democrat (CD&V and cdH) parties to orally elaborate on their note and confer with these parties on their opinions.
 On 30 July MR and Open Vld delivered a note to the preformationists with remarks concerning the starting note and a set of content demands from their own.
 One day late, Magnette and De Wever again went to King Philippe, who extended their assignment until 8 August, with the request to bring the party presidents together as soon as possible to find a supporting plane for the creation of a majority government.